javierdelapuente/paas-charm/docs/index.rst

 Flask, Django, FastAPI, Go, Express, and Spring Boot are currently supported with additional frameworks coming soon.

-With a few simple commands, you can set up a fully integrated and observable Kubernetes environment for your web application.
+With a few commands, you can set up a fully integrated and observable Kubernetes environment for your web application.
 These commands create production-ready container images for your web application compliant with the Open Container Initiative (OCI), along with software operators wrapped around the container images.
-From there, you can deploy your web application, connect it to a database, add ingress and observability and much more.
+From there, you can deploy your web application using Juju, connect it to a database, add ingress and observability and much more.
+Using the built-in support means you don't need prior knowledge of Canonical products to get your application up and running -- the support simplifies your source to deployment journey.

 The solution is aimed at developers who create applications based on the `12-factor methodology. <https://12factor.net/>`_ Web developers and operators